Vaccine Info

 nOPV2 Polio Vaccine Breakthrough Cases

-According to the CDC's Morbidity and Mortality Weekly Report, from August 2021 to July 2023, seven cVDPV2 emergences of nOPV2 origin from 61 paralytic cases and 39 environmental surveillance (sewage) samples were detected in six African countries.
-The isolates have limited divergence from the parental nOPV2 vaccine strain in the VP1 capsid protein-coding area (six to 16 nucleotide substitutions), indicating that surveillance detected emergence relatively early after vaccination.
+According to the CDC's Morbidity and Mortality Weekly Report, from August 2021 to July 2023, seven cVDPV2 emergences of nOPV2 origin were detected in 61 paralytic cases and 39 environmental surveillance (sewage) samples from six African countries.
+The isolates exhibit limited divergence from the parental nOPV2 vaccine strain in the VP1 capsid protein-coding region (6-16 nucleotide substitutions), indicating that surveillance detected the emergence relatively early after vaccination.

 The GPEI received notification on March 16, 2023, of the detection of cVDPV2 in seven children with acute flaccid paralysis (AFP) in Burundi and the Democratic Republic of the Congo (DRC) linked with the nOPV2 vaccine.
 The WHO reported on May 12, 2023, that nOPV2 retains its enhanced genetic stability compared to Sabin OPV2.
-Only 2% of all isolates reported so far have shown evidence of losing essential genetic modifications that reduce neurovirulence due to recombination, and these have only been detected in Africa versus the expected 75% for Sabin OPV2.
+Only 2% of all isolates reported so far have shown evidence of losing essential genetic modifications that reduce neurovirulence through recombination, and these have been detected only in Africa, contrary to the expected 75% for Sabin OPV2.

 nOPV2 Polio Vaccine Indication

 The WHO SAGE recommends offering nOPV2 and IPV vaccines during polio outbreaks.
 A research study published in npj Vaccines on February 11, 2022, confirms that nOPV2 is more stable against virulent mutations than licensed OPV2.
-This study directly assesses whether shedding nOPV2 virus against shed OPV2 virus in comparable groups.
+This study directly assesses whether shedding nOPV2 virus is comparable to shedding OPV2 virus in the same groups.
 Furthermore, it shows that the attenuated nOPV2 vaccine is more resistant to reversion than OPV2.
 Therefore, on December 9, 2021, the WHO recommended that all travelers to polio-affected areas be fully vaccinated against polio.
-In addition, residents (and visitors for more than four weeks) from infected areas should receive an additional dose of oral polio vaccine or inactivated polio vaccine within 1 to 12 months of travel.
-On March 30, 2022, the GPEI released an updated version of the Standard Operating Procedures to guide any country's management that detects poliovirus outbreaks.
+Additionally, residents (and visitors staying for more than 4 weeks) from regions with polio outbreaks should receive an additional dose of oral polio vaccine or inactivated polio vaccine within 1 to 12 months of travel.
+On March 30, 2022, the GPEI released an updated version of the Standard Operating Procedures to guide the management of poliovirus outbreaks worldwide.

 nOPV2 Vaccine Side Effects